leepavelich/LightBnB/LightBnB_WebApp/README.md

     * `components` contains all of the individual html components.
 They are all created using jQuery.
 * `sass` contains all of the sass files.
 * `server` contains all of the server side and database code.
-  * `server.js` is the entry point to the application.
-This connects the routes to the database.
+  * `routes` contains all the routes code.
     * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
-  * `json` is a directory that contains a bunch of dummy data in `.json` files.
+  * `db` contains all the database querying code.
       * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.
+  * `server.js` is the entry point to the application.
+This connects the routes to the database.